Cunard Line: Carnival (1998–present)

-In 2004, the 36-year-old QE2 was replaced on the North Atlantic by Queen Mary 2.
+In 2004, the 36-year-old QE2 was replaced on the North Atlantic by the ocean liner RMS Queen Mary 2.
 Caronia was sold and Queen Elizabeth 2 continued to cruise until she was retired in 2008.
 In 2007 Cunard added Queen Victoria, a cruise ship of the Vista class originally designed for Holland America Line.
 To reinforce Cunard traditions, Queen Victoria has a small museum on board.
 Cunard commissioned a second Vista class cruise ship, Queen Elizabeth, in 2010.

 In 2010, Cunard appointed its first female commander, Captain Inger Klein Olsen.
 In 2011, Cunard changed the vessel registry of all three of its ships in service to Hamilton, Bermuda, the first time in the 171-year history of the company that it had no ships registered in the United Kingdom.
 The captains of ships registered in Bermuda can marry couples at sea, whereas those of UK-registered ships cannot, and weddings at sea are a lucrative market.

 On 25 May 2015, the three Cunard ships – Queen Mary 2, Queen Elizabeth and Queen Victoria – sailed up the Mersey into Liverpool to commemorate the 175th anniversary of Cunard.
 The ships performed manoeuvres, including 180-degree turns, as the Red Arrows performed a fly-past.
 Just over a year later Queen Elizabeth returned to Liverpool under Captain Olsen to take part in the celebrations of the centenary of the Cunard Building on 2 June 2016.

+In September 2017, Cunard announced a fourth ship was ordered for the fleet.
+It would be a modified hull platform of Holland America's Pinnacle class Koningsdam.
+The ship was original supposed to be delivered in 2022, but would eventually be pushed back 2 years.

+At the outbreak of the COVID-19 pandemic in March 2020, Cunard cut short three world-cruises, with the passengers being flown home.

 The White Star Line flag is raised on all current Cunard ships and the Nomadic every 15 April in memory of the Titanic disaster.

+On 17 August 2023 Cunard completed equipping its entire fleet with the capability to utilise shore power.

+The new ship Queen Anne was delivered to Cunard on 19 April 2024, the first new ship for the line in over 14 years.
+She arrived in Southampton on 30 April 2024.
+The ship departed on her maiden cruise from Southampton to the Canary Islands on 3 May 2024, and was officially named in Liverpool on 3 June 2024.

+In May 2025 Cunard introduced a paid menu for Britannia grade room service, which garnered a significant negative response online and suggestions of product decline in various cruise publications.